-Left: Example stimulus spectrogram for the target-in-noise detection task with the corresponding waveform below.
-The scale line indicates 1 second, and the colorbar indicates the volume for each time-frequency bin.
+d, Left: Example stimulus spectrogram for the target-in-noise detection task with the corresponding waveform below.
+The scale bar indicates 1 second, and the colorbar indicates the volume for each time-frequency bin (silence is black).
 Right: psychometric performance for n=2 mice in the target-in-noise task, with target volume on the abscissa and probability of responding on the ordinate.
 Filled circles and dark solid lines indicate average performance after saline injection and psychometric fits to the average.
 Red open circles and dark dashed lines indicate average performance after muscimol injection and psychometric fits to the average.
 Light red solid and dashed lines are psychometric curves from individual sessions.
-Errorbars indicate S.E.M. across sessions.

-Left: Example stimulus spectrogram for the target-in-silence detection task with the corresponding waveform below.
-Time scale and volume scale as in d).
-Right: psychometric performance for n=2 mice (same mice as in d)) in the target-in-silence task, with target attenuation relative to the highest volume target from the target-in-noise task on the abscissa and probability of responding on the ordinate.
+Errorbars indicate ±SEM across sessions. e, Left: Example stimulus spectrogram for the target-in-silence detection task with the corresponding waveform below.
+Time scale and volume scale as in d.
+Right: psychometric performance for n=2 mice (same mice as in d) in the target-in-silence task, with target attenuation relative to the highest volume target from the target-in-noise task on the abscissa and probability of responding on the ordinate.
 Black filled circles and dark solid lines indicate average performance after saline injection and psychometric fits to the average.
 Open circles and dark dashed lines indicate average performance after muscimol injection and psychometric fits to the average.
 Light grey solid and dashed lines are psychometric curves from individual sessions.
-Errorbars indicate S.E.M. across sessions.

-Behavioral performance metrics as a function of task type (detection in noise or detection in silence) and pharmacological intervention.
-Formatting and metrics as in c).
+Errorbars indicate ±SEM across sessions. f, Behavioral performance metrics as a function of task type (detection in noise or detection in silence) and pharmacological intervention.
+Formatting and metrics as in c (with the exception of response rate at threshold).
 Dark and light red bars indicate performance in the detection-in-noise task, with application of saline or muscimol.
 Dark and light grey bars indicate performance in the detection-in-silence task, with application of saline or muscimol.
+In all plots: nsp>0.1; †p<0.1, *p<0.05, **p<0.01, ***p<0.001, ****p<0.0001.